5 easy ways to find hidden money and cut business expenses

 The more vertical alignment and integration, the better.
 Many of the major companies today are taking uncommon business practices in-house to save money and administrative hassle.Take Amazon as an example – they’ve brought much of their shipping in-house, instead of outsourcing to FedEx or UPS.
 We, at Bandwidth, have taken some of these ideas to heart as well by combining our voice and messaging APIs with our own network — giving us flexibility, cost, and quality control that would be impossible without both crucial pieces of the product.

 4. Just because it’s popular, doesn’t mean it’s the best

 A big name is just that — a name.
 If you’re paying a pretty penny, make sure the product and services can hold their own behind the branding.
-When in doubt, there’s nothing wrong with opening a few free trial accounts just to see how your experience compares against the rest of the market.
+When in doubt, there’s nothing wrong with opening a few trial accounts just to see how your experience compares against the rest of the market.

 5. Is your forecast cloudy?

 If it’s not, it should be!
 Cloud-based businesses are at the forefront of our future — helping you saving money on equipment costs and administration and get to market faster than ever.
 If you haven’t yet looked into how SaaS providers, APIs, or next-gen technology can fit into your business plan, now is the time.

 6. Bonus (Shameless Plug Edition): Give Bandwidth a try for voice and messaging services

 When calling and texting are key components of your user experience, Bandwidth can save you a pretty penny compared to other voice and messaging API providers (sometimes as much as 60%).
 Not only that, going direct-to-carrier means you have additional support and quality control that just isn’t possible elsewhere.